 We have strengthened Cartesian's technology consultancy services and broadened our software solutions through our Ascertain® software, an innovative and modular software suite whose foundations feature advanced revenue assurance and data integrity tools that when customized and integrated into client environments support fixed, wireless, internet service provider ("ISP"), data and content environments.
-Ascertain reflects an intellectual property investment of over 15 years and we are refining and reinventing the software to meet the needs of today's and future challenges.
+Ascertain reflects an intellectual property investment of over 15 years and we are refining and reinventing the software to address existing and future challenges.
 We are investing further in defining our go-to-market offerings that are built with technology at the core.
-These offerings are characterized by both monthly recurring revenue and higher margins, and success in growing our sales of these offerings will drive sustainability and predictability into our business model.
-Our new organizational structure is better designed to implement a software as a service ("SaaS") model.
-We continue to harness the power of Ascertain to complement big data initiatives and overlay prebuilt solutions that will allow our customers to unlock the value of their data in real time.
+These offerings are characterized by both monthly recurring revenues and higher margins, and success in growing our sales of these offerings would drive sustainability and predictability into our business model.
+Our new organizational structure is better designed to implement a software as a service, or SaaS, model.
+We continue to harness the power of Ascertain to complement big data initiatives and overlay prebuilt managed analytics solutions that will allow our customers to unlock the value of their data in real time.
 Ascertain is already embedded in a significant number of our large clients.

 We have diversified our client base organically by building a cable and broadband practice.
 With the convergence of this industry around multiple video, data and voice service offerings, we are applying our traditional expertise in complex business processes, billing management, and mediation, as well as in leading functional areas like program management offices, across the global converging communications marketplace.
-We have developed solutions to assist content providers and media companies as they cope with the operational complexities of launching new products and services; attempt to streamline their business systems and processes following merger and acquisition activity; and address product lifecycle issues in the wake of competitive pressures.
-We have also provided program management, business process, service assurance and leadership teams for cable MSO's as they launch new digital voice product and service rollouts, including voice over internet protocol offerings, and focus on their 4G wireless launch through partnerships.

-As the industry continues to evolve, including the recent transformational movement of business IT infrastructures to cloud environments and the development of "Big Data Analytics", Cartesian expects to evolve and leverage its long history of engagement experience with clients to continue to evolve its software, develop new methodologies, and selectively expand its base of employee consultants.
+As the industry continues to evolve, including the recent transformational movement of business IT infrastructures to cloud environments and the development of "Big Data Analytics", Cartesian expects to leverage its long history of engagement experience with clients to continue to evolve its software, develop new methodologies, and selectively expand its base of employee consultants.

 Strategic alliance partnerships are a key element of our strategy.
 To complement our focus on leveraging our Ascertain software at the core of our offerings to build a more sustainable model, we also leverage third party platforms.
-On February 25, 2014, we entered into a strategic alliance and Investment Agreement with Elutions, Inc. ("Elutions"), a provider of operational business intelligence solutions.
-The terms of the Investment Agreement are detailed in Footnote 12, Subsequent Events, in the Notes to the Consolidated Financial Statement included in Item 8, Consolidated Financial Statements, of this report.
-Also, the Investment Agreement is incorporated by reference to Exhibit 10.26 to this report.
-With regard to the commercial relationship, Elutions is an established firm and a leading provider of smart building and smart asset management solutions for energy management.
-Elutions uniquely combines technology and expertise to enable an M2M automated control and optimization of commercial and technical sites in a manner that can deliver significant energy savings with existing building infrastructure by optimizing use.
-Elutions' end-to-end solution includes web-enabled application software, wireless and wireline networking hardware, energy management bureau services and engineering and integration services.
-In the communications sector that we primarily serve, energy consumption is a large and often sub-optimized component of operating costs and an area that continues to escalate as service providers invest in areas like datacenters.
-Together with Elutions, our joint value proposition is compelling and involves energy savings combined with operational intelligence and improvement with limited investment combined with a rapid payback for our clients.
-We currently expect to be an exclusive partner to the communications sector in North America for Elutions and also plan to have significant commercial activity in the UK and European markets.
-Initially in the partnership, Cartesian will initially provide lead generation to Elutions, assist with sales and marketing activities, prime contracts for Elutions with our clients, program manage the solution, and work with Elutions to deliver additional energy savings and operational benefits through the term of each customer managed service contract.
+In 2014, we entered into a strategic alliance and Investment Agreement with Elutions, Inc. ("Elutions"), a leading provider of smart building and smart asset management solutions for energy management.
+We are currently Elutions' exclusive partner with respect to certain prospective clients in the communications sector in North America and the UK.
+In the partnership, Cartesian is providing lead generation to Elutions, assisting with sales and marketing activities, priming contracts for Elutions with our clients, program managing the solution, and working with Elutions to deliver additional energy savings and operational benefits through the term of each customer managed service contract.
 Ultimately, Cartesian and Elutions intend to work jointly on evolving the product by utilizing joint software capabilities and capacities.
-This relationship creates a new growth avenue for Cartesian that is closely adjacent to our skill sets and leverages our existing client relationships.
+This relationship potentially creates a new growth avenue for Cartesian that is closely adjacent to our skill sets and leverages our existing client relationships.
+For additional information regarding the alliance and transaction with Elutions, see Note 2, Strategic Alliance and Investment by Elutions, Inc., in the Notes to the Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements", of this report.